Got something to tell other members? Want crew? Boat for sale? Use the PMYC Facebook group at

 PMYC aims to be a leading club for off-the-beach sailing on Port Phillip Bay, and relies on its members to contribute to the continuing development and operation of the Club.
 This involvement promotes the friendly culture of the Club and ensures responsiveness to members’needs.
 The Club has been operating on the foreshore of Port Melbourne since 1889 with a new clubhouse built to replace one destroyed by fire in 1990.
 Membership Formmore -->

 PMYC is affiliated with Yachting Australia (YA) through membership of Yachting Victoria (YV).

 Your YA and YV affiliation is incorporated in your membership fee.
-This provides you with the Yachting Australia Silver Card Membership, details of which will be sent to you by Yachting Victoriamore -->
+This provides you with the Yachting Australia Silver Card Membership, access to YV MySailor and race mamagement remote sign-on.more -->